JStans12/professional_skills/README.md

   * During Turing (Mods.
 1-3): Allison will meet with students during each module to continue development on soft skills, either in small groups or in 1-on-1 meetings.
 Cohort-specific sessions called Protocol will be taught
   * Preparing for Post-Turing (Mod.
 4): In Module 4, students will meet with the Professional Development Coordinator (Marissa) and the Partnerships Manager (Lia) to discuss and create strategies for the search for jobs in the software industry.

-Below is a listing of areas of soft skills along with links to relevant tools and lesson plans.
+Below is a listing of soft skills areas along with links to relevant tools and lesson plans:

-## Resources for Identifying Your Strengths & Areas of Improvement
+## Resources for Identifying Your Strengths & Areas of Improvement (for building self-awareness):
+* [Guidelines for signing up for StrengthsFinder]
 * [StrengthsFinder Themes: Adapted for Professional Developers](https://docs.google.com/document/d/1D4AE3y8yVXx5PI7wtPcbdTEz-IbXl6CJm_EZAwkTHew/edit?usp=sharing)
-* Pairin: Log in to your account here....

 ## Study Skills
 *